mobicarton/guide-template/README.md

 - [ ] Rubber band
 - [ ] Adhesive tap

-## Advice
+##### Advice
 Plastic sheet will be use for the screen.
-You should avoid to get one thicker than 0.25mm otherwise the result will be blur because Pepper's ghost effect appear on each side.
-(Here is the problem)
+You should avoid to get one thicker than 0.25mm otherwise the result will be blur because [Pepper's ghost effect](https://en.wikipedia.org/wiki/Pepper%27s_ghost) appear on each side.